duanbiao2000/obsidianDoc/+ Encounters/dailyNotes/21 Lessons for the 21st Century.md

 ### Key Quotes and Their Significance

-==1. **"In a world deluged by irrelevant information, clarity is power."**==
+1. ! **"In a world deluged by irrelevant information, clarity is power."**

     - **Significance**:  This quote highlights the importance of clarity and discernment in an age where information is abundant but often not useful or reliable.
 It underscores the need for critical thinking and the ability to focus on what truly matters.
-2. **"Humans think in stories rather than in facts, numbers, or equations, and the simpler the story, the better."**
+2. !
+"Humans think in stories rather than in facts, numbers, or equations, and the simpler the story, the better."

     - **Significance**: Harari emphasizes the human tendency to understand and interpret the world through narratives.
 This has implications for how information is communicated and the power of compelling stories in shaping public opinion.
-3. ==**"Questions you cannot answer are usually far better for you than answers you cannot question."**==
+3. "Questions you cannot answer are usually far better for you than answers you cannot question."

     - **Significance**: This quote underscores the value of inquiry and skepticism.
 Harari encourages a mindset that values questioning and exploration over accepting unchallengeable answers, fostering a culture of intellectual curiosity and openness.
 4. **"If we want to keep our mental balance and our human sanity, we must run faster and faster.
 This is not a metaphor but the reality of living in the twenty-first century."**